Language: EN

 of a string with multiple lines."""

-Additionally, they are internally represented as sequences of Unicode characters, so we can use special characters and those specific to certain languages without issues.
+Internally, they are represented as sequences of Unicode characters.
+Therefore, we can safely use special characters or those specific to certain languages.

 string_with_newline = "First line\nSecond line"